What the ‘best / most suitable home loan’ means for you

 - You can end up paying more than someone with a variable loan if rates remain higher under your agreed fixed rate for a prolonged period.

-- There is very limited opportunity for additional repayments during the fixed rate period.
+- There is limited opportunity for additional repayments during the fixed rate period, but many allow for a certain amount to be repaid during the fixed term or placed into an “offset” account.

-- You may be penalised financially if you exit the loan before the end of the fixed rate period.
+- You may be penalised financially if you exit the loan before the end of the fixed rate period…depending where rates are at the time based on where they were when you fixed the rate.

-Your loan amount is split, so one part is variable, and the other is fixed.
+Your loan amount is split, so one part is “Variable”, and the other is “Fixed”.
 You decide on the proportion of variable and fixed.
 You enjoy some of the flexibility of a variable loan along with the certainty of a fixed rate loan.
+May set your mind at ease

 - Your regular repayments will vary less when interest rates change, making it easier to budget.